Showing posts with label Bollywood. Show all posts

 Thursday, 14 March 2013

-Matru, Bijlee and Bhardwaj’s nautanki
+Matru, Bijlee and Bhardwaj’s Nautanki

 Vishal Bhardwaj's new film "Matru ki Bijlee ka Mandola" (MKBKM) revolves around two main themes – a young woman called Bijlee and the land of her village.
 It is a quirky film with some great funny moments, that touches lightly on the rush for the land grab and "development" in India through an unconvincing love story between a JNUwala and an Oxford returned girl who likes singing rural songs in Haryanvi.

-I enjoyed watching MKBKM because of its tongue in cheek and playful way of looking at serious and not-so-serious issues.
+I enjoyed watching MKBKM because of its tongue in cheek and playful way of looking at some serious and not-so-serious issues.

 Though not unsympathetic to its female characters, the film has a very male gaze at life.
 It is a film full of male characters who all like to ogle at Bijlee while she goes around in the village wearing hot pants (and even play acts Raquel Welsh in the Bond movie from 1970s, coming out of water like a nymph, with an admiring and applauding crowd like the cricket match in Lagaan.
 Even an occasional ghunghat covered women stops to look at her.)